 All examinations of applications for residence permits are based on laws that the Swedish Migration Agency must comply with.
-These laws do not consider any extraordinary events, and in a situation like this the Swedish Migration Agency may have a dialogue with the legislators about the consequences that current legislation has based on the effects of the spread of the coronavirus.
+These laws do not consider any extraordinary events.
+More information about how the pandemic affects the handling of cases can be found under Private individuals.

 Questions and answers regarding the coronavirus

 EU citizens and long-term residents moving to Sweden